MastodonC/kixi-data-science/wiki/Experience-in-the-team.md

 ### Visualization/type of diagram

 Which is the most effective, non-trivial way to represent a certain type of data?
 What have you used in the past?

+**Sankey diagrams** are a big help in representing complex flows of people or things through a set of stages or categories, for example animals from symptom to diagnosis, students changing schools in SEND modela.